arc4dev/react-calculator/README.md

 ## Project Overview

-Just a simple react calculator to practice and consolidate my knowledge of React :)
+Just a simple react calculator to practice and consolidate my knowledge of React and static typing with TypeScript :)

 ## Features